See and Do in Seoul

 Outdoor activities and sports in Seoul

-Every weekend the subways of Seoul are filled with middle-aged Koreans flocking to one of the many mountains surrounding the city, with the hiking difficult of these mountains ranging from easy to quite difficult.
+Every weekend the subways of Seoul are filled with middle-aged Koreans flocking to one of the many mountains surrounding the city, with the hiking difficulty of these mountains ranging from easy to quite difficult.
 A hike up Namsan is very doable and offers spectacular views of the city.
 Bukhansan has the widest variety of hiking trails and views.
 For expats who prefer rock climbing, a short subway ride out to the surrounding Gyeonggi Province offers a wealth of locations which provide for all skill levels.

 The Han River